+CITY OF VINCENT CHARACTER AREA GUIDELINES - AUCKLAND STREET, NORTH PERTH

-Local Housing Objectives Pursuant to Clause 3.2.3(c), Part B of the Residential Design Codes, the following Local Housing Objectives augment the Design Principles of the Residential Design Codes as specified.
-Deemed to Comply Pursuant to Clause 3.2.3(a), Part B of the Residential Design Codes, the following provisions replace the Deemed to Comply standards of the Residential Design Codes as specified.
-1. Street Setbacks Augments Clause 5.1.2 P2.1 and P2.2 Replaces Clause C2.1 O1.1 The setbacks of dwellings should reflect the predominant open streetscape pattern and be consistent with adjacent properties.O1.2 Walls above the ground floor are to be adequately setback to maintain the predominant single storey appearance of the streetscape.
-C1.1 Ground floor primary street setbacks to be an average of the five directly adjoining properties within the Auckland Street Character Area, on either side of the proposed development (refer Figure 2).
-C1.2 Walls on upper floors are setback a minimum of 3 metres behind the ground floor predominant building line (excluding any porch or verandah), as determined by the City (refer Figure 3).
-Predominant building.
-The siting of the n development mate the prevailing sets in the streetscape.
-New development does not intrude in the front setback area.
-This exclude verandahs, porche and the like. a.
-Chound hoor Predominant building line (excluding verandahs and porches).
-C. Upper floors are setback 3 metres behind the ground floor predominant building line (excluding verandahs and porches).
+Local Housing Objectives

+Pursuant to Clause 3.2.3(c), Part B of the Residential Design Codes, the following Local Housing Objectives augment the Design Principles of the Residential Design Codes as specified.

+Deemed to Comply

+Pursuant to Clause 3.2.3(a), Part B of the Residential Design Codes, the following provisions replace the Deemed to Comply standards of the Residential Design Codes as specified.

+1. Street Setbacks

+Augments Clause 5.1.2 P2.1 and P2.2

+- O1.1 The setbacks of dwellings should reflect the predominant open streetscape pattern and be consistent with adjacent properties. - O1.2 Walls above the ground floor are to be adequately setback to maintain the predominant single storey appearance of the streetscape.

+Replaces Clause C2.1

+- C1.1 Ground floor primary street setbacks to be an average of the five directly adjoining properties within the Auckland Street Character Area, on either side of the proposed development (refer Figure 2). - C1.2 Walls on upper floors are setback a minimum of 3 metres behind the ground floor predominant building line (excluding any porch or verandah), as determined by the City (refer Figure 3).

+- 1. Predominant building line. - 2.
+The siting of the new development matches the prevailing setbacks in the streetscape. - 3.
+New development does not intrude into the front setback area.
+This excludes verandahs, porches and the like.

+Figure 3: Upper floor street setbacks

+- 1. Ground floor

+Predominant building

+line (excluding

+verandahs and

+porches).

+2. Upper floors are

+setback 3 metres

+- setback 3 metres behind the ground floor predominant building line.
+Indicative second

+- Indicative second storey building envelope.

+CITY OF VINCENT CHARACTER AREA GUIDELINES - AUCKLAND STREET, NORTH PERTH